 Merseyside Fire and Rescue Authority wishes to continue to be provided with assurance in relation to its fire and rescue service including financial health, governance arrangements and service delivery performance.
-20 Consultation with interested parties took place during 2021 around proposals in IRMP 2021-24 to relocate Croxteth and Aintree fire stations, including the Training and Development Academy to new state of the art facilities at a site on Long Lane, Aintree.
+Consultation with interested parties took place during 2021 around proposals in IRMP 2021-24 to relocate Croxteth and Aintree fire stations, including the Training and Development Academy and a new National

+Resilience training facility to new state of the art facilities at a site on Long Lane, Aintree.
+This project will complete and open in April 2024.
 The communities of Merseyside can be assured of the Authority's absolute commitment to continuing to deliver the best service it possibly can.